 and we assume at the moment that $D_p$ is the best constant which may depend on the range of $p$.
-By \cite[Theorem 2.1]{JX3}, \eqref{rova} is true for $1\le p \le 4$.
+By \cite{JX3}, Theorem 2.1, (\ref{rova}) is true for $1\le p \le4$.
 This is the starting point of our iteration argument.
 Assume $p>2$.
-We only need to show ``$p\Rightarrow2p$''.
+We only need to show ``$p\Rightarrow2p$.''
 Let $x_i\in L_{2p}(\mathcal{M},\tau)$.
 Write the conditional expectation operator $E=E_\mathcal{N}$ in the following proof.
-Put Using \cite[Lemma 1.2]{JX1} and the noncommutative Khintchine inequality in \cite{Pi} with the right order of best constant, we have where $(\eps_i)$ is a sequence of Rademacher random variables, and $\ez$ denotes the corresponding expectation.
-Let $y_i=x_i^*x_i-E(x_i^*x_i)$.
-Then Applying the induction hypothesis, we obtain Note that By \cite[Lemma 5.2]{JX1}, we obtain
+Put